keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/oauth20.md

 are available in the [OAuth function context](/extend/generic-extractor/functions/#oauth-20-authentication-context).

 ## Examples
+The following two examples demonstrate the support for OAuth 2 in Generic Extractor.

 ### Bearer Authentication
 The most basic OAuth authentication method is with "Bearer Token".
 If you have an API which supports